 This is not always a cause for concern.
 In truth, it doesn’t even have to be a problem with your WordPress theme.
 There is a chance you have too many div tags in your code.
 Learn how to fix sidebar below content issue in WordPress.

-If this happens: Go to Settings > Permalinks and save changes.
+If 404 error happens: Go to Settings > Permalinks and save changes.
 This will then overwrite htaccess and in most cases fix the problem.

 Can’t Log Into WordPress Dashboard

 If you somehow lost the password, but still have access to PhpMyAdmin, you can change it right there.
 After that just log in again!
 Learn more about fixing cannot login to WordPress issues.